-- 1. Store counterweight links (11) on both sides of mast as shown at LOCATION C. - 2.
-Disconnect and store straps and links in shipping position at LOCATION B on both sides of mast: - a.
+- 3. Disconnect and store straps and links in shipping position at LOCATION B on both sides of mast: - a.
 Attach a sling from assist crane to links (6, View B1).
 Hoist just enough to support links so they cannot fall off insert.

-WARNING Falling Mast Hazard!
+Falling Mast Hazard!